Gabriel-mq/Gabriel-mq/README.md

 # Right now! 📕

-* 🔭 I’m currently working on React.Js, but I’m also interested in other technologies.
+* 🔭 I’m currently working at IntecSoft
-* 🌱 I’m currently learning: Next.js.

 # How to reach me 📫